Lamezia Terme: Sambiase

 The baths of Sambiase are mentioned in the Roman itinerary Tabula Peutingeriana, indicating the village was an important destination of the time.
 A library edition of the map is kept at the Lamezia Terme Town Library in Lamezia Terme in its historical and specialist section, the Casa del Libro Antico (House of the Ancient Book).

-The thermal baths of Sambiase were a great and famous place of comfort and rest for wayfarers, soldiers, and messengers.
-In the ancient times they were called "Aque Ange".

-The Romans knew Sambiase by the name of Turres, or "towers", after the two observation towers situated there.

 But Sambiase already existed during the ancient Greek period, first with the name of Melea (here they are placed in fact its ancient boundaries), and then Terina (of which numerous coins have been found again in the fraction Acquafredda and also the Sant'Eufemia Treasure preserved in the British Museum).

 With the fall of the ancient Roman empire, Turres was abandoned and devastated by the Ostrogoths.

-Byzantine monks who escaped to Calabria from Sicily in the 7th century helped Sambiase become an exporter of farm products.
-The monks erected numerous monasteries, including that of St. Blase, from which the city's name derived, and taught the farmers to read and write.
-They developed alliances with great Byzantine cities in Taranto, Naples, and Gaeta, Italy, and Greece and Turkey.
-Thanks to their work, Sambiase succeeded in exporting its own products, including olives, grapes, corn, and wheat to the whole empire.
-They formed numerous orthodox monasteries and churches, such as the Sts.
-Forty Martyrs, Saint Sophia, and St. Constantine, important centers of culture comparable to the great European courts.
-By the 10th century, Sambiase had numerous churches, of which today only five remain.

-Norman adventurer Robert Guiscard and his brother, Roger I of Sicily, stopped at the thermal baths together with their team of soldiers during the difficult attempt to conquer Calabria.

-After the Norman conquest of Calabria and Sicily, Sambiase became home to an important and famous Norman university and was among the preferred places of the Norman sovereigns such as the Guiscards, King Frederick II and Manfred, King of Sicily, who also strengthened the power of some abbeys of Sambiase, such as St. Constantine.

-With the Aragonese kingdom, Sambiase strengthened its own influence on the central government of Naples.
-Many students of the ancient university gained important court positions as mathematicians, astronomers and chamberlains.

-Sambiase was a most important place for the Spanish and Italian economy.

-Main point was the strictness and the share of Sambiase to the Italian wars of independence.

 Notable figures born in Sambiase include the politician Giovanni Nicotera, the philosopher Francesco Fiorentino, and the poet [Franco Costabile].